kunagpal/express-boilerplate/.github/CONTRIBUTING.md

 * Describe the exact steps which reproduce the problem in as many details as possible.
 * Provide specific examples to demonstrate the steps.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.
-* Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+* Describe the behaviour you observed after following the steps and point out what exactly is the problem with that behaviour.
-* Explain which behavior you expected to see instead and why.
+* Explain which behaviour you expected to see instead and why.
 * If the problem is related to performance, include a CPU profile capture and a screenshot with your report.
 * Provide more context by answering these questions:
     1. Can you reproduce the problem in safe mode?